demisto/content/Packs/SplunkPy/Integrations/SplunkPy/SplunkPy_description.md

 For example:
 TestUser@_basic

 There are two main use cases for the SplunkPy integration.
-Refer to the following sections based on your needs.
 - Splunk Enterprise Security Users
   - Fetching notable events
     - How to configure